ighoshsubho/NotionAutomation/README.md

 Make sure to name them exactly this.
+And `DON'T FORGET` to add a `Published` status.

 Now it is time to connect the page to the Developers App you just built.